pb33f/libopenapi/README.md

 All that data is **lost** when the spec is loaded in by [kin-openapi](https://github.com/getkin/kin-openapi).
 It's mainly because the library will unmarshal data directly into structs, which works great - if you don't need access to the original specification low level details.

+Want to build a linter?
+Analysis tool?
+Renderer that retains original positions?

 ## libopenapi retains _everything_.